Kaeytee/Vanguard-Cargo/mainapp/README.md

 ## 📋 Overview

-This client application provides a complete logistics management solution for customers to:
+This client application provides a complete cargo management solution for customers to:
 - Create and manage accounts with status-based access controls
 - Submit and track shipment requests
 - View shipment history and real-time tracking